openooh/venue-taxonomy/(WIP)specification-1.2.md

 ### Children Venue Types

 Children venue types should provide enough detail so that given the parent venue type, a buyer is clear on the environment and what occurs in the location.
-For example, the child venue type “Retail / Malls” makes it clear that the location is a mall location where retail transactions occur.
+For example, the child venue type “Retail / Mall” makes it clear that the location is a mall location where retail transactions occur.
 Since most buyers will share an understanding of what a “mall” is, the child venue type provides the additional clarity needed for a buyer.
 At the same time, it does not specify the type of mall (indoor vs outdoor, luxury vs budget), or the format of the screens (large spectaculars, TV monitors, kiosks).

 All venues should be assigned to a child type under a parent venue type, unless the parent venue type has no children.